ceph/ceph/doc/radosgw/multisite.rst

 ==================================

-The following sections provide additional details and command-line usage for realms, periods, zone groups and zones.
+The following sections provide additional details and command-line usage for realms, periods, zonegroups and zones.

 Realms
 ------